Paddling Houston's Bayous and Creeks by Eric Ruckstuhl

 Keep in mind that stream and bayou conditions change continuously.
 Banks and channels that were in good condition when these routes were surveyed by BPA's paddlers may very well be more difficult to navigate now.
 BPA also has no control over local governments and private property owners, so be certain to make sure suggested parking places are still legal before you leave your car.

-Some area waterways are meeting safe swimming standards occasionally, but swimming isn't safe yet primarily due to high fecal coliform counts (bacteria in the water).
+Some area waterways are meeting safe swimming standards occasionally, but swimming isn't safe yet primarily due to high e coli counts (bacteria in the water).
 Plastic, styrofoam glass, metals, etc. can be found along banks and floating in the water just begging to be removed.
 (Luckily, it can be light enough to not ruin your trip and if you remove some it just gets better.)

 Most trips require shuttling--if you cannot do a full trip, paddle around one of the input or take out areas.